 This takes people to near the top of their emotional capacity and expects to keep them there.
-While some can stay with a sermon like this, many can't, it is too exhausting.
-Unless you plan to speak fifteen minutes or less, or the Holy Spirit has taken over and is driving this, avoid this approach.
+While some can stay with a sermon like this, many can't; it is exhausting.
+Unless you plan to speak for fifteen minutes or less, or the Holy Spirit has taken over and is driving this, avoid this approach.

-This is better than the first two, but still expects too much out of a congregation:
+This is better than the first two but still expects too much out of a congregation:

-Notice, the emotional level never dips; it continues to get higher and higher, with no chance for the audience to catch its breath, to absorb what is being said, and to prepare emotionally for what is coming next.
+Notice that emotional level never dips; it continues to get higher and higher, with no chance for the audience to catch its breath, absorb what is being said, and prepare emotionally for what is coming next.